Xevioso (spider)

 Xevioso is a genus of African araneomorph spiders in the family Phyxelididae, and was first described by Pekka T. Lehtinen in 1967.

-The genus is named after Xevioso, a god of thunder in Ewe and Dahomean religion.
+The genus is named after Xɛvioso, a god of thunder in Ewe and Dahomean religion.

 Description

 Xevioso spiders have a total length ranging from 3.5 to 11 mm.
 The body is densely covered with setae.
 The carapace is slightly longer than wide, with a long thoracic fovea that is usually deep and narrowed posteriorly.
 The anterior eye row is recurved while the posterior eye row is straight.
 The sternum is long with sides that are angled to sinuate, a narrowed base, and an apex that is blunt to a right angle rather than pointed.
 The labium length is usually greater than its width.

 The abdomen dorsum displays variable markings, while the venter has paired longitudinal bands that range from narrow to absent.
 The legs follow the formula 1423, with markings that are either uniform or have darkened metatarsi and tarsus on legs I and II.
 In males, metatarsus I is either unmodified or bears a median prodorsal process and prolateral concavity.
 Metatarsi III and IV, and usually II, possess apical pro- and retroventral preening combs.